Don’t Be the BPO Bottleneck: 5 Barriers to Speedy Data Capture

 But what does this mean for you?
 More tedious manual sorting.
 You’re relying on manual labor once again to sort documents back into an order that your client prefers.
 And it’s unlikely that it’s sorted in the same manner you needed to scan the documents.

 Now, you’re using manual labor to sort items for easy scanning and to sort them for easy recordkeeping.
-Not only does manual sorting slow you down and prevent you from taking on new work, it also makes up 76% of your scanning costs.ii
+Not only does manual sorting slow you down and prevent you from taking on new work, but it also makes up 76% of your scanning costs.1

 Delivering high-quality data to your customers is a top priority, but legacy scanners don’t often have the technology to classify the data it extracts from scanned documents.

 Outdated legacy scanners and software have a harder time classifying documents.
 From poor-quality images to an inability to extract information from unstructured documents, outdated equipment just isn’t up to the task.
 This leads to more exceptions and more time spent manually tagging and organizing scanned documents—and slower project lead times.

 5. Slow Scanners

 Something your legacy scanners can’t out-maneuver?
 They’re slow.